dimroc/blog/_posts/2014-09-29-elasticsearch-nginx.md

 ---

 Hosting on Heroku or any other multi-tenant PaaS means you're sharing IP security with other people.
-Now your web services require at least basic auth when interacting with services like your MySQL and Elasticsearch.
+Now your web services require at least basic auth when interacting with services like MySQL and Elasticsearch.
 We will run Elasticsearch behind nginx, which will enforce a username/pw for basic auth.

 <!--more-->